 Tethering is one of Capture One’s key features.
 Over the years it has evolved into a sophisticated tool for the most demanding photographer.
 Tethering is available for Phase One & Mamiya/Leaf digital backs and DSLRs from Canon, Nikon, and Sony.

 Capture One Tethering Explained

-This is Part 1 – Capture One Tethering Explained – in a serie of three posts on tethering with Capture One.
+This is Part 1 – Capture One Tethering Explained – in a series of three posts on tethering with Capture One.
 Topics in this post are:

-In Part 2 (publication pending) – Capture One Tethering Continued – you learn about:
+In Part 2 – Capture One Tethering Continued – you learn about:

-And in Part 3 (publication pending) – Capture One Tethering In-Depth – you find:
+And in Part 3 – Capture One Tethering In-Depth – you find:

-Following Part 3, there is a consecutive post Connecting Capture Pilot, the mobile companion of Capture One and a great tethering aid.
-It’s contents (publication pending):
+Following Part 3, there is a consecutive post Using Capture Pilot with Capture One, the mobile companion of Capture One and a great tethering aid.
+It’s contents:

 - connecting on LAN (WiFi and Ethernet)